 In 2014, the Board of Directors adopted a new stock appreciation rights plan called the Encore Wire 2014 Stock Appreciation Rights Plan (the "2014 SARs Plan").
 The 2014 SARs Plan permits the grant of SARs that may only be settled in cash to non-executive officers and employees of the Company.
 SARs granted to employees vest ratably over a period of five years from the time the SARs were granted.
 The maximum term of any SARs granted under the 2014 SARs Plan is ten years.
 These awards are classified as liability awards.
-The liability balances were \$20.3 million and \$22.1 million at December 31, 2022 and 2021, respectively, and are included in accrued liabilities.
+The liability balances were \$22.2 million and \$20.3 million at December 31, 2023 and 2022, respectively, and are included in accrued liabilities.
 Compensation cost for these awards is determined using a fair value method and remeasured at each reporting date until the date of settlement.
-As of December 31, 2022, a total of 332,164 SARs were outstanding under the 2014 SARs Plan.
-No SARs were granted subsequent to 2020 as this plan was replaced with a long-term deferred compensation plan.
+As of December 31, 2023, a total of 172,008 SARs were outstanding under the 2014 SARs Plan.
+No SARs were granted subsequent to 2020 as this plan was replaced with a long-term deferred cash compensation plan.

-The following presents a summary of SARs activity for the year ended December 31, 2022:
+The following presents a summary of SARs activity for the year ended December 31, 2023: